I’ve been getting so many questions about gut health and healing lately that I decided it was time to address the issue.

 Studies show that an entirely unique microbiome locks into place in the placenta and amniotic fluid as they develop.
-Maternal intestinal inflammation in utero (or really, maternal inflammation, in general) can alter brain and nervous system set points and stress points before a baby is even born.
+Maternal intestinal inflammation in utero (or maternal inflammation, in general) can alter brain and nervous system set points and stress points before a baby is even born.
 That stress point then, in turn, can impact how the microbiome develops and proliferates.

-After birth, the infant’s gut bacteria are influenced by a whole host of factors: type of delivery, genetics, the mother’s age, even the actual size of the newborn.
-The type and variety of strains that ultimately colonize in their own bodies at birth can have long-term effects.
+After birth, the infant’s gut bacteria are influenced by a whole host of factors: type of delivery, genetics, the mother’s age, and even the actual size of the newborn.
+The type and variety of strains that ultimately colonize in their bodies at birth can have long-term effects.

 "How do I optimize my gut health for the sake of my baby (and myself!)?"

 The best way to support a healthy gut is to feed it nourishing foods.